 Why I Can’t Commit to a 100% Plant-Based Diet, Ever

 I love food; that’s the honest reason.
 I don’t believe in depriving myself of things that make me happy, as long as I’m enjoying them in moderation.
 I know even once I make it to vegan, I will still eat animal products occasionally, and I don’t think there’s any shame in that.
 I’m not perfect and I’m not going to try and be.
 When I deem it worthwhile to have a slice of pizza or a milk chocolate bar, I will eat it, enjoy it, not feel guilty about it, and then return to my diet.
 For those that actually commit 100% to diets like these, I commend you.
 I do not however, want to join you.

 - Does it enrage you that there’s evidence dairy causes breast cancer yet the Susan G. Komen foundation is partnered with Yoplait?

 - Does it piss you off to think that your loved ones who have been affected by cancer, diabetes, heart disease, dementia and more could have prevented it if they knew more of the real facts about nutrition and weren’t just told to take a bunch of pills?

 - Does watching documentaries like Food Inc. and seeing footage of animals being abused so already rich corporations can make more money make you sick to your stomach?
 (Fun fact: I once threw up in my mouth while watching Food Inc. during a college class.)

 - Is it important to you to support companies/organizations that are transparent and socially responsible?

-If you answered yes to any of these questions, you may want to consider going plant based.
-I recommend starting with “What the Health” and “Forks and Knives” if you want to learn more about the benefits of a plant-based diet/the corruption in our leading health organizations and government.
+If you answered yes to any of these questions, you may want to consider going plant based or vegan.
+I recommend starting with “What the Health” and “Forks over Knives” if you want to learn more about the benefits of a plant-based diet/the corruption in our leading health organizations and government.